bduckdev/bduckdotdev/content/projects/bduckdotdev.md

 ## Challenges

 An unfortunate side-effect of stepping out of the massive frontend ecosystems is that you actually have to think about how you want to build your application.
 I experienced problems that were in hindsight trivial, but genuinely tripped me up for a moment.
 For example, I spent a solid 30 minutes just trying to get tailwind to compile, only to realize that I was compiling tailwind after running `templ generate`, which meant the templates being generated didn't feature any of the new CSS.
-This isn't the sort of problem that should be a thing, but is somewhat enabled by an overreliance on frameworks that build everything for you.
+This isn't the sort of problem that shouldn't be a thing, but is somewhat enabled by an overreliance on frameworks that build everything for you.

 ## Key Takeaways